 India’s eCommerce awaits more billion-dollar babies – Yet to get its own Alibaba or Amazon

 eCommerce gives improved user experience, flexibility and control to users to buy a product or service when they are ready to purchase – irrespective of time and location – This is the key for growth.

-Due to fast adoption of Internet enabled devices like smartphone and tablets we have seen an unparalleled growth in eCommerce.
-The avalanche of telecommunication technology has completely changed the way of our living, communication methods, shopping etc. It has a huge impact on how we communicate with friends and relatives, how we travel, how we access the information and the way we buy or sell products and services.
+Due to the fast adoption of Internet-enabled devices like smartphone and tablets we have seen unparalleled growth in eCommerce.
+The avalanche of telecommunication technology has completely changed the way of our living, communication methods, shopping, etc. It has a huge impact on how we communicate with friends and relatives, how we travel, how we access the information and the way we buy or sell products and services.

 Major Challenges of eCommerce in India

 With around 1.25 billion populations out of which internet penetration is only 19% India has enormous opportunities for commerce.
 Besides being such a big marketplace (attracting global eCommerce players and investors) it has own challenges.